retsyx/amity/README.md

 ### HDMI Splice Hardware

 Amity splices into the HDMI-CEC bus between the TV, and the receiver using Raspberry Pi GPIO.
 There are two methods to splice into the HDMI-CEC bus.
 One method is to strip an existing HDMI cable.
-The second method is to use a [custom HDMI breakout board](hw/README.md#amity-board) that passes through the HDMI A/V signals without degrading them.
+The second method is to use [Amity Board](hw/README.md#amity-board), that passes through the HDMI A/V signals without degrading them.
 Note that all of the commonly available HDMI breakout boards advertised for sale are not designed to pass through high-speed A/V signals, and do not work.
-Amity is installed, by default, for use with a spliced HDMI cable.
+Amity installs, by default, for use with a spliced HDMI cable.

 [Acquire a board or prepare a cable before proceeding](hw/README.md).